 Wynne also said the Perry Township Trustees approved the relief center to be open as long as there is a need in the community, which is open Monday – Friday, noon to 5 p.m.

-For more information, call 937-833-3045.Grab the FREE WDTN News App for iPhone or Android.
+For more information, call 937-833-3045.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.